 After graduating from law school, Ms. Crosby served for two years as a law clerk to the Honorable Jaime Pieras, Jr. in the U.S. District Court for the District of Puerto Rico.

 Ms. Crosby has lived, worked and studied throughout Latin America, Europe and the Caribbean.
 She speaks Spanish fluently and has held a number of positions as an adjunct Spanish instructor.

-Ms. Crosby is listed in Who’s Who Legal, Chambers Global and Chambers USA.
+Ms. Crosby is listed in Who’s Who Legal, the Legal 500 US, Chambers Global and Chambers USA.

 - Co-author, Preparing for Customs Service Audits: Retailer’s Guide, (2001)

 - Co-author, “Knock It Off!
 U.S. Supreme Court Deals with Garment Copycat Issues,” Bobbin, (July 2000)

 - Co-author, “Dear Diary, Customs Is at the Supreme Court — Again,” Bobbin, (November 2000)

 - “Green Beer: When is an Environmental Measure a Disguised Restriction on International Trade,” 7 Geo.
 Int’l Envtl.
 L. Rev. 537 (1995) Student Note